Can You Get a $40,000 Grant for Your California ADU Project?

 What’s the CalHFA ADU Grant Program?

 The California Housing Finance Agency (CalHFA) is an agency of the state government that provides low-cost home financing to first-time and lower-income homeowners.
-Earlier this year, the state passed a budget that included $100 million in grants to help homeowners finance ADU construction.
+In 2022, the state passed a budget that included $100 million in grants to help homeowners finance ADU construction.

-Homeowners who qualify as having a low or moderate income are eligible for the grant.
-The definition is quite generous: in Los Angeles County, a homeowner may earn up to $180,000 per year and be eligible, and in Orange County, a homeowner may earn up to $235,000 per year.
+Homeowners who qualify as having a low or moderate income were eligible for the CalHFA ADU Grant.
+The definition was quite generous: in Los Angeles County, a homeowner may earn up to $180,000 per year and be eligible, and in Orange County, a homeowner may earn up to $235,000 per year.

 Here’s a full list of the maximum allowable income in each county:

-Additionally, you have to be living in the home (you’ll have to sign an affidavit certifying that you occupy the property), and continue living there during construction.
-Both single-family and multifamily homes (like a duplex) qualify.
+Additionally, grant recipients had to be living in the home (and sign an affidavit certifying that they occupy the property), and continue living there during construction.
+Both single-family and multifamily homes (like a duplex) qualified.

-Investment properties and homes that are owned by an LLC aren’t eligible.
+Investment properties and homes that are owned by an LLC weren’t eligible.
 After the ADU is completed, it can be used for any purpose except for short-term rentals or Airbnb.

-You’re allowed to use the grant money to pay for pre-development (“soft”) costs.
+Grant recipients were allowed to use the grant money to pay for pre-development (“soft”) costs.
 This can include site prep, a survey of the property, architectural designs, soil tests, structural engineering and energy reports, and permitting fees.
-If you decide to take out a loan to finance the ADU, you’re also allowed to use the grant money to reduce the interest rate on your loan (also called “buying down points”).
+If a grant receipt took out a loan to finance the ADU, the recipient was also allowed to use the grant money to reduce the interest rate on your loan (also called “buying down points”).

 Blog